crazzfeng/sendcloud-docs/docs/Integrations/sms.md

    <Image border={false} src="https://files.readme.io/0f981ea7d352265c50309516326da98d96afbefacdb071aa0d216dd976e28f2f-image.png" />

 2. Complete your template configuration with these required fields:
-   1. **Content Type**: Choose from 3 content types: Verification Code, Industry Notice, or Marketing.
+   1. **Content Type**: Choose from 3 content types: OTP,  Notification , or Marketing.
 Choosing the right type can improve the approval rate.
    2. **Template Name**: The SMS template name.
    3. **Content**: The SMS message you want to send.
 You can use links and variables.
       1. You can insert custom variables in the text message, such as %name%.
 Note that the variable name cannot be in Chinese, and % must be an English format symbol.
 If you use variables in the template, you need to provide a variable example for each variable.